Timestamping and Synchronization

 must wait for the content to be delivered in its entirety prior to viewing.
 Progressive download helps this by invoking a buffer in the receiver that will

 display the content after sufficient data has been received; the user must still wait, however.

-Streaming is designed to accommodate real time delivery of content and is appropriate for live events and time-critical applications.
-Streaming operates
+Streaming is designed to accommodate real time delivery of content and is appropriate for live events and time-sensitive applications.
+Streaming

-What is the best format to store/archive Motion Imagery?
+What is the best container to store/archive Motion Imagery?

 At this time, the MISB advocates the MPEG-2 Transport Stream (TS), AAF (Advanced Authoring Format) and MXF (Material eXchange Format) as file

-wrappers.
-MPEG-2 TS is a delivery format that also serves as container.
+containers.
+MPEG-2 TS is a delivery format that also serves as a storage container.
 AAF can accommodate historical editing and updates of content as it moves through its

 production.
 MXF is emerging as a format that can manage complex content and metadata, and is also designed for exchange of motion imagery.
 The "best"